benborgers/opensheet/README.md

 ## Documentation

 This API returns a given Google Sheet’s rows as JSON data.

-In order to use it, the first column of your Google Sheet should be column headers.
-[Here’s an example](https://docs.google.com/spreadsheets/d/1o5t26He2DzTweYeleXOGiDjlU4Jkx896f95VUHVgS8U/edit).
+In order to use it:

+1. The first column of your Google Sheet should be column headers ([here’s an example](https://docs.google.com/spreadsheets/d/1o5t26He2DzTweYeleXOGiDjlU4Jkx896f95VUHVgS8U/edit)).
+1. Link sharing must be turned on so anyone with the link can _view_ the Google Sheet.

 The format for this API is: